 Dozens of users ask about Kr8zy Glue

-When we investigate fake cart brands, we try to focus on the ones in live trade at the time.
+When we investigate black market cart brands, we try to focus on the ones in live trade at the time.
 We don’t want to waste precious page space here talking about an extinct brand that died after a month.
 In the case of Kr8zy Glue, we see lots of activity.

 - 9 months ago: New ooze pen, and fresh kr8zy glue extract trainwreck cart – moderator bot flagged that one.